 While the micro pig isn’t a recognised pig breed, it generally refers to crosses of the Miniature Pot Bellied pig with Tamworths, Kune Kunes and Gloucester Old Spots.
 These have been selectively bred to produce pigs that are particularly small in size.

 Breeds such as the Kune Kunes are sometimes (perhaps incorrectly) described as micro or mini pigs.
 These breeds do grow to a larger size of up to 30″.
-Don’t be fooled by pictures of tiny little piglets posing next to a teacup – these are probably only a few days old and they will grow!
+Don’t let pictures of tiny little piglets posing next to a teacup fool you; these are probably only a few days old and they will grow!

 It’s important to provide any pet with the environment they need and this is no less important with pigs, regardless of their size.

 Pigs are extremely intelligent and can even be trained in a similar way to a dog.
 However this means they need lots of stimulation to stop them becoming bored.
 They are also a herd animal so should always be kept in groups of two or more.